What is Individual Therapy?

 Intensive Outpatient (IOP): This type of treatment is very similar to inpatient treatment with the exception of overnight boarding.
 During IOP treatment, you will attend classes, one-on-one therapy sessions, meetings, and participate in other activities at the rehab facility but sleep at another location.
 Typically, this is a nearby sober living home.
 The majority of your days will be spent at the facility.
 This is an excellent option for clients who are ready to step down from an inpatient level of care.

 Outpatient: A traditional outpatient program is less involved than intensive outpatient or inpatient treatment.
 With this type of care, you may only attend classes and meetings a few days each week and will likely meet with your counselor and treatment coordinator once each week to check in on your progress.

 Aftercare: Once you have successfully completed either an inpatient or outpatient program, your work is not done.
 Addiction is a life-long struggle that will require active work on your part well into the future.
 Aftercare services allow you a chance to stay in touch with fellow alumni, keeping your sober support network close at hand to help you prevent relapse.

 Is There Individual Therapy For Drug Rehab Near Me in Scottsdale, Arizona?

 If you or your loved one are struggling with an alcohol or drug addiction, you don’t have to face it alone.
-If you are located in the Scottsdale area, we are an excellent choice nearby for your therapy needs.
+If you are located in the Scottsdale area, we are a top rated drug rehab for your therapy needs.
 Some people also find that a change in location can aid their recovery and we accept clients from all over Arizona and the entire United States.
 Pinnacle Peak Recovery is a licensed treatment facility that offers nationally recognized evidence-based treatment options for all of our clients.

 We recognize the fact that individual counseling is a vital part of recovery from drugs or alcohol.
 However, no single approach works for every single person which is why personalized treatment programs are created for each person who enters our recovery program.